-Volunteers in this unit work with Child Life and nursing staff to make a child's visit to the hospital less scary and tense.
-The primary duty of volunteers in the Pediatric Specialty Clinic (PSC) is to deliver toys to exam rooms using the toy wagon.
-Volunteers take games, puzzles, books, dolls, toy cars, and nearly every other form of fun imaginable to the young patients visiting the unit.
-Volunteers also spend time in the waiting room area playing with children and assist with management, maintenance and cleaning of toys and playroom.
+Volunteers in this unit work with Child Life staff to make a child's visit to the hospital less scary and tense.
+The primary duty of volunteers in the Pediatric Specialty Clinic (PSC) is to spend time in the waiting room area playing with children and assist with management, maintenance and cleaning of toys and playroom.

 The dress code for this unit is a Volunteer Services polo, khaki pants, and closed-toe shoes.
 Shirts are available for purchase at Wild Rose Gifts (Main Entrance Lobby) Monday through Friday, 7 a.m. to 8 p.m. and Saturday and Sunday, 10 a.m. to 6 p.m.
 Volunteers must follow the professional appearance policy, which includes wearing the volunteer badge at all times.